Do Go On - 373 - The Star Wars Holiday Special

 We shout out.

-These are the people that have been supporting this show
+These are the people that have been supporting the show for three consecutive years.

 And as a way to thank them again for their ongoing support,